The VMC survey -- LIV. The internal kinematics of the LMC with new VISTA observations: Internal kinematics of LMC

 The rotation velocity curve, as expected, rises linearly up to a radius of $R_0 = 2.94$ kpc.
-This value for the scale radius matches with the \citet{2021GaiaMC} value for the comprehensive LMC stellar population.
-The green solid line in Figure \ref{fig:vel_curve} left panel, represents the theoretical rotation curve derived from equation \ref{eq:rot_curve}, inserting our best-fit parameters, and it aligns well with the observed data.
+This value for the scale radius matches the \citetalias{2021GaiaMC} value for the comprehensive LMC stellar population.
+The green solid line in Figure \ref{fig:vel_curve}, left panel, represents the theoretical rotation curve derived from equation \ref{eq:rot_curve}, inserting our best-fit parameters, and it aligns well with the observed data.
+Moreover, the rotation curve of LMC is similar to the rotation curve of other dwarf spiral galaxies \citep{2017karukes}.
 The rotation curve for the old population is similar to that of the entire sample, as it constitutes the majority of the dataset.
 In contrast, the young population exhibits a steeper rise, with a scale radius of $R_0 = 2.47$ kpc, and the solid blue line represents its theoretical rotation curve.
 The asymptotic rotation velocity for the entire sample was estimated to be $V_0 = 91.94$ km s$^{-1}$, which is on the higher end of values reported in the literature \citep{2020wan}.
-In addition, the asymptotic velocity is higher for the young population compared to the old population in our sample, which indicates asymmetric drift \citep[noted by][]{2021GaiaMC}.
+In addition, the asymptotic velocity is higher for the young population compared to the old population in our sample, which indicates asymmetric drift \citepalias[noted by][]{2021GaiaMC}.
 This is due to the higher velocity dispersion in the older population, likely due to the influence of the bar or previous interactions involving the SMC.
-While two previous studies have provided evidence of negative rotation velocity in the velocity curve \citep{2021GaiaMC, 2022florian}, this phenomenon was not observed in our dataset.
+While two previous studies have provided evidence of negative rotation velocity in the velocity curve (\citetalias{2021GaiaMC}; \citetalias{2022florian}), this phenomenon was not observed in our dataset.
 This discrepancy is attributed to our use of dynamical parameters specific to the stellar population while doing the de-projection.
-In \citet{2022florian}, the negative rotation velocities were not seen when they used literature values for deprojecting their young stellar population sample, which initially indicated negative rotation velocities.
-This suggests that the young population rotates in a disk that is offset from that of the older population, as the primary difference in dynamical parameters between these populations is their dynamical centre.
+In \citetalias{2022florian}, the negative rotation velocities were not seen when they used literature values for deprojecting their young stellar population sample, which initially indicated negative rotation velocities.
+This suggests that the young population rotates in a disc that is offset from that of the older population, as the primary difference in dynamical parameters between these populations are the position angle of the line of nodes and their dynamical centre (see Section \ref{sec:MCMC}).
 This offset could be attributed to the interaction between the LMC and the SMC.
 The interactions likely affected the gas and stars differently, causing the gas to experience a greater shift.
 As a result, the young stellar population, which formed within this displaced gas, also exhibits an offset in its morphological parameters.
 Finally, the rotation curve exhibits a bump between 3.5 and 5 kpc, which was present despite adjustments to the dataset binning, followed by a decline beyond 5.5 kpc.
-This decline in the LMC rotation curve has been noted in previous studies \citep{2000alves, 2014vandermarel, 2020wan, 2021GaiaMC, 2022choi}.
-These features may be attributed to the influence of the galactic bar, which induces non-circular stellar orbits in the disk \citep{1986athanassoula}, consistent with the LMC's inherently elliptical nature \citep{2001vandermarelcioni}.
-Note here that the decline in the outer regions could also be a consequence of other factors linked to the dark matter distribution of the LMC.
+This decline in the LMC rotation curve has been noted in previous studies (\citealt{2000alves, 2014vandermarel, 2020wan}; \citetalias{2021GaiaMC}; \citealt{2022choi}).
+These features may be attributed to the influence of the galactic bar, which induces non-circular stellar orbits in the disc \citep{1986athanassoula}, consistent with the LMC's inherently elliptical nature \citep{2001vandermarelcioni}.
+However, the decline in the outer regions could also be a consequence of other factors linked to the dark matter distribution of the LMC.